-Any of these risks coming to fruition could harm our business.
+Any of these risks coming to fruition could have a material adverse impact on our business.

 We may become involved in lawsuits to protect or enforce our patents or other intellectual property, and our issued patents covering our product candidates could be found invalid or unenforceable or could be interpreted narrowly if challenged in court.